operand/agency/README.md

 If `ACCESS_REQUESTED` is used, the receiving operator will be prompted at run time to approve the action.

-To implement a method for an operator to approve/disapprove access, you must implement the `_request_permission()` method with the following signature:
+If any actions require permission, you must implement the `_request_permission()` method with the following signature:

 ```python
 def _request_permission(self, proposed_message: MessageSchema) -> bool: